qamarian-sds/sds/Spec.md

 MakeFile
 ~~~~

-To make file _MakeFile_ the first content to be listed, we can manipulate our _.sds_ into something
+To make file _MakeFile_ the first content to be listed, we can manipulate our _.sds_ file into
-like this:
+something like this:

 ~~~~
 Version:0.1.0